Date: 12 November 2012

 Committee Travel - committee members and staff travel and subsistence in relation to visits and meetings outside Parliament Buildings

-Cost of refreshments for committee meetings, working lunches, seminars, room hire and witness expenses, gifts provided by the committee during visits and conference fees for members.
+Cost of refreshments for committee meetings, working lunches, seminars, and room hire, and witness expenses, gifts provided by the committee during visits and conference fees for members.